Lower the expectations for the next bull market of BTC

 Because there has been a significant rebound recently, so I decided to reduce my position.

-What if it rises after I reduce my position?
+What if it rises after I reduce?

 This is just one person's opinion and is for reference only.